qbrc-cnap/cnap/docs/workflows.md

 ...
 ```

-As above, when we were discussing the population of the dropdown menu, the `"type": "mapping"` line is simply a cue, and does not enforce any particular data structure.
-Here, the default prescribes mapping containing a single key (`filter`) that is a greedy regular expression.
+As mentioned when discussing the population of the dropdown menu, the `"type": "mapping"` line is simply a cue, and does not enforce any particular data structure.
+The default value prescribes mapping containing a single key (`filter`) which references a greedy regular expression.
 Therefore, the file chooser will, by default, show all the user's files.
 We can override this default by explicitly declaring the `context_args` key in our `gui.json`:
 ```
+...
 {
     "target": {
         "target_ids": ["ExomeWorkflow.normalSamples", "ExomeWorkflow.tumorSamples"],